Pt-induced nanowires on Ge(001): a DFT study: Discussion

-Fig. \ref{fig:19DOS_NW2} shows the total DOS of the NW$2$ model and the LDOS of the surface atoms as indicated in Fig. \ref{fig:20DOS_atomslocations}.
-The total DOS is almost the same as for the NW$1$ model, with extra states around $-5$ and $-9$ eV which can be attributed to Pt and second layer Ge atom states for the first, and surface Ge and Ge NW atom states for the second.
-The main contribution to the states located in the bulk BG come from the Ge atoms of the Pt-Ge surface dimers, similar as was seen for the NW$1$ model.
-Also similar as to the NW$1$ model is the contribution of the Ge NW atoms, although in this case, the asymmetry in the geometry is also visible in the LDOS.
-Although This LDOS does not show a BG, the LDOS of the NW atoms is significantly smaller than the LDOS of the Ge atoms in the Pt-Ge surface dimers, explaining the experimentally observed metallicity between the wires rather than on top of the wires.\cite{Gurlu:apl03}
+Figure~\ref{fig:19DOS_NW2} shows the total DOS of the NW$2$-model and the LDOS of the surface atoms as indicated in Fig.~\ref{fig:20DOS_atomslocations}.
+The total DOS is nearly identical to the one found for the NW$1$-model, with extra states around $-5$ and $-9$ eV.
+These states can be attributed to the Pt and the second layer Ge atom states for the first state at $-5$ eV, and surface Ge and Ge NW atom states for the second state at $-9$ eV.
+The main contribution to the states located in the bulk BG comes from the Pt-Ge surface dimers, similar as was seen for the NW$1$-model.
+Also similar as to the NW$1$-model is the contribution of the Ge NW atoms, although in this case, the asymmetry in the geometry is also visible in the LDOS, resulting in small differences in the LDOS of the two inequivalent Ge NW atoms (\textit{cf.}\ bottom part of Fig.~\ref{fig:19DOS_NW2}).
+Although this LDOS does not show a BG, the LDOS of the NW atoms is significantly smaller than the LDOS of the Ge atoms in the Pt-Ge surface dimers, which explains that the experimentally observed metallicity between the wires rather than on top of the wires.\cite{Gurlu:apl03}